PlainRecalls

 • Data-first drafting.
 Each guide starts from the federal record.
 Claims about recall volume, severity distribution, or agency scope are traceable to openFDA, CPSC, and NHTSA feeds.

 • Editorially compiled.
-Narrative framing is drafted by our editorial team and reviewed line-by-line for accuracy before publication, following our editorial review process.
+Narrative framing is drafted and edited by our editorial team against the source records before publication.

 • No paid placement.
 Severity classifications and recall records are taken directly from federal agency databases.
 We do not accept payment for coverage, placement, or rankings.